willchrisjr/my-interpreter/README.md

 RIGHT_BRACE } null
 ```

-## Recent Changes

-### Added Support for Additional Single-Character Tokens
+### Additional Single-Character Tokens

-We've extended our scanner to recognize several new single-character tokens.
-Here's what we changed:
+Extended the scanner to recognize several new single-character tokens.
+Here are the key functions:

 1. Updated the `TokenType` enum to include new token types: `COMMA`, `DOT`, `MINUS`, `PLUS`, `SEMICOLON`, and `STAR`.
 2. Modified the `scan_token` method in the `Scanner` class to recognize these new characters and create the appropriate tokens.

-The scanner now handles the following single-character tokens:
+The scanner can handle the following single-character tokens:
 - Comma: ','
 - Dot: '.'
 - Minus: '-'